ctb/twill-legacy/docs/python-api.rst

    showforms()

-This has the advantage of being very simple, as well as being tied directly to the documented set of commands in `the commands reference`_.
+This has the advantage of being very simple, as well as being tied directly to the documented set of commands in :ref:`the commands reference <commands>`.

 However, the functions in ``commands.py`` are too simple for some situations.
 In particular, they do not have any return values, so in order to e.g. get